Free Connecticut Background Check Online (Includes Criminal Records)

 Any speed in excess of 85 miles per hour in Connecticut is considered reckless driving and is a criminal offense rather than an infraction.
 Moving violations such as driving while under the influence or driving on a revoked license are also considered criminal offenses.

-Do Speeding Tickets Show Up on Connecticut Background Checks?
+Do Speeding Tickets Show Up on Background Checks in Connecticut?

 Speeding typically will not show up on a background check unless the speed was 85 miles per hour or greater or was part of additional charges.